google/pik/simd/README.md

     library-specified vector width.
 This will result in better code when vector sizes increase, and matches the direction taken by ARM SVE and RiscV hardware.
-However, some applications may require fixed sizes, so we also support vectors of 128-bit size on all platforms, and 256-bit vectors in AVX2-specific applications.
+However, some applications may require fixed sizes, so we also guarantee support for 128-bit vectors in each instruction set.

 *   The API and its implementation should be usable and efficient with commonly used compilers.
 Some of our open-source users cannot upgrade, so we need to